 Cream together the maple syrup, butter and vanilla.

-Add in the flour and oat flour and use your hands to form a dough.
-Refrigerate the dough for 5 minutes.
+Add in the flour and oat flour and use your hands to form a slightly sticky dough.
+Refrigerate the dough for 30 minutes.

-On a lightly floured surface, roll out the chilled dough to about 1 inch thick.
-Cut into rounds or fingers and place onto your baking tray.
+Knead the chilled dough to get any cracks out then gently roll it out to about 1 inch thick.
+Cut into rounds or fingers and carefully transfer onto your baking tray.

-Dock the dough shapes using a fork and bake for 25 minutes until golden brown.
-Sprinkle sugar on top if desired.
+Dock the dough shapes using a fork and bake for 20-25 minutes until golden brown at the edges.